yyly6/mRNABERT/README.md

     pip install -r requirements.txt
     pip uninstall triton

+Furthermore, to streamline the setup process, we have prepared a pre-configured Conda environment containing all mRNABERT dependencies at [Zendo](https://zenodo.org/records/15051237).
+You can easily download and extract it into your Conda environments directory, and it will be ready to use immediately.

+    mkdir -C /path/to//miniconda3/envs/mrnabert
+    tar -xzvf /path/to/mrnabert.tar.gz -C /path/to/miniconda3/envs/mrnabert
+    conda activate mrnabert

 ## Pre-trained Model and Datasets

 The pre-trained model is available at [Huggingface](https://huggingface.co/YYLY66/mRNABERT) as `YYLY66/mRNABERT`.